 Shelley has nearly 20 years of broad, dynamic experience within academia.
 Before joining WittKieffer, she served as the Director of Regional and Campaign Giving for Punahou School, one of the largest single-campus K-12 independent schools in the United States.
 In this role, she helped build the infrastructure for regional alumni involvement, and increased financial support for key initiatives.

 Prior to this, Shelley held senior roles with the College Board, leading the higher education team in forging innovative and collaborative partnerships with about 350 colleges and universities.
 Among her many accomplishments with the College Board, Shelley launched the organization’s first Native American Student Advocacy Initiative and directed the Summer Institute on College Admissions and School Relations and the Enrollment Leadership Academy.
 Shelley has additional non-profit experience with the Foundation for a College Education, and held admission roles with Stanford University and Dartmouth College.

 Shelley is an accomplished speaker and has presented on diversity and inclusion in relation to college admission.
-She is the inaugural board chair of Words2Action, a nonprofit that produced TEDxPasadena and strives to empower muted voices and transform intention into tangible action.
+She was the inaugural board chair of Words2Action, a nonprofit that produced TEDxPasadena and strives to empower muted voices and transform intention into tangible action.
 She was a board member of College Horizons, a group facilitating the pursuit of higher education for Native American students, and an associate member of the Association for Black Admissions and Financial Aid Officers of the Ivy League and Sister Schools (ABAFAOILSS).